matiaspakua/tech.notes.io/README.md

 # Technical Books in progress

- - The Mythical Man-Month: Essays on Software Engineering, by Fred Brooks (51%)
+ - The Mythical Man-Month: Essays on Software Engineering, by Fred Brooks (60%)
  - ReWork: Change the Way You Work Forever, By David Heinemeier Hansson and Jason Fried (71%)
  - Refactoring: improving the design of existing code, by Martin Fowler (5%)
  - Working effectively with legacy code, by Michael Feathers (5%)
  - Spring in Action, 5th Edition by Craig Walls (80%)
+ - HEAD FIRST JAVA, 3RD EDITION: A BRAIN-FRIENDLY GUIDE (70%)

 # Technical Books readed